dreamcatchme/documentation-markdown/introduction-to-iota/introduction/what-is-iota.md

 # What is IOTA?

-IOTA is a [distributed ledger technology (DLT)](/introduction-to-iota/concepts/distributed-ledger-technology.md) that allows computers in an IOTA network to transfer data and value among each other.
+IOTA is a [distributed ledger technology (DLT)](/introduction-to-iota/concepts/distributed-ledger-technology.md) that allows computers in an IOTA network to transfer tamper-proof data and value (IOTA tokens) among each other.

 ## What is the purpose of IOTA?

-IOTA allows you to automate data and value transfers to facilitate a machine-to-machine economy.
+IOTA aims to improve efficiency, increase production, and ensure data integrity by developing a technology that faciliates the machine-to-machine economy.

-<dl><dt>machine-to-machine economy</dt><dd>Economy in which any computer can transfer value to other computers.</dd></dl>
+<dl><dt>machine-to-machine economy</dt><dd>Economy in which any computer can transfer data and value to other computers without human intervention.</dd></dl>

- At the moment, a machine-to-machine economy is impossible.
-Computers need an identity and permission to connect to a bank before they can have a bank account.

-IOTA solves this problem by giving computers a unique, verifiable identity (seed) that allows them to have accounts (addresses) on which they can store value and transfer it in the form of [IOTA tokens](#what-is-the-iota-token-and-why is-it-valuable).

-But, IOTA isn't just about sending value.
-In IOTA, you can also send data, which is set to become the [world's most valuable resource](https://www.economist.com/leaders/2017/05/06/the-worlds-most-valuable-resource-is-no-longer-oil-but-data).
-The IOTA protocol ensures the integrity of data by storing it in an immutible ledger.
+[Data is the new oil](https://www.economist.com/leaders/2017/05/06/the-worlds-most-valuable-resource-is-no-longer-oil-but-data), and IOTA allows you to harness data by storing it on a universal, transparent, tamper-proof ledger.
+As a result, IOTA opens the flood gates for a world where users can buy and sell data, transfer it for free, and restrict who can see it.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Gr-LstcDcAw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## How does IOTA work?

-In an IOTA network, data is transferred and stored in packages called transactions, which are handled by the following entities:
+In an IOTA network, data (including the IOTA token) is transferred and stored in packages called transactions, which are handled by the following entities:
 * [**IRI nodes:**](/iri/introduction/overview.md) Computers that are reponsible for storing transactions in a ledger
 * Clients: Computers that create and send transactions to IRI nodes